Medicinal Garden

 Target system: Immune System, Muscular System, Nervous System, Reproductive System, Circulatory System, Integumentary System

-Use: Chamomile flowers are great for inflammation, reducing rheumatic pain, nerve swellings, external swellings, sciatica facial bloating caused by infections.
-Helps fight against fever and has anticancer properties.
-When a tea of the flowers is gargled, it helps with sore throat, oral infections or sores, inflammation of the gums or mucous membranes.
+Use: Chamomile flowers are great for fighting inflammation, reducing rheumatic pain, and decreasing swelling or sciatica facial bloating caused by infections.
+The flowers help fight against fevers and has anticancer properties.
+When a tea of the flowers is gargled, it helps with sore throat, oral infections or sores, and inflammation of the gums or mucous membranes.
 Chamomile is said to help with anxiety, stress, insomnia, depression, and reduce mental agitation.
-Helps strengthen and shine hair as well as skin, working as a tonic.
+It helps strengthen and shine the hair as well as the skin, working as a tonic.
 Chamomile is used as an antioxidant, treating wounds, blisters, and internal ulcers.
-Treats skin aberrations, eczema, bruises and burns.
-Used to treat diaper rash, ear and eye infections, conjunctivitis, and blocked tear ducts.
-Treats digestive disorders, increases bowel movements, reduces flatulence, anorexia, nausea, and vomiting.
+It may also treat skin aberrations, eczema, bruises and burns.
+Chamomile has also been used to treat diaper rash, ear and eye infections, conjunctivitis, and blocked tear ducts.
+It treats digestive disorders, increases bowel movements, reduces flatulence, helps with anorexia, and treats nausea and vomiting.
 Women have historically used chamomile to induce menstruation and strengthen uterus lining while also helping with cramps, back pain and bed sores.

 Preparation: Medicinal Parts- whole plant.
-The flowers can be dried and used in tea, can be powdered or properties can be extracted in forms of distillation.
+The flowers can be dried and used in tea.
+Flowers can be powdered or extracted in forms of distillation.
 The flower heads can be made into poultices.
 The whole plant can be made into commercial items: lotions, ointments, etc.

 Chinese Juniper